RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 1. Apply the file `scc.yaml` file.

-   This file defines security context constraints for the cluster in our project.
+   This file defines security context constraints for the cluster in your project.
 Do **not** alter this file.
 For more information about Security Context Constraints (SCCs), see [Managing Security Context Constraints](https://docs.openshift.com/container-platform/4.8/authentication/managing-security-context-constraints.html) (Red Hat).

     ```bash
     oc apply -f openshift/scc.yaml